OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

     Type = "RenderablePointCloud",
     File = asset.resource("path/to/dataset.csv"),
     DataMapping = {
-      -- Using the DataMapping, we can specify the X, Y and Z values of the point -- positions to be set by any value in the dataset, without changing the dataset -- used for the rendering
-      X = "a column for X",
+      -- Using the DataMapping, we can specify the name of the columns to use for the X, -- Y and Z values of the point, without changing the dataset used for the rendering X = "column name for X",
-      Y = "a column for Y",
+      Y = "column name for Y",
-      Z = "a column for Z",
+      Z = "column name for Z",
       -- It is also possible to specify a numeric value that corresponds to missing -- values in the dataset.
 These will be interpreted as NaN values MissingDataValue = -9999,
-      -- And some columns that we do not want to include in the loading ExcludeColumns = { "IdontWantThisColumn", "this is not relevant either" }
+      -- And the names of some columns that we do not want to include in the loading ExcludeColumns = { "IdontWantThisColumn", "this is not relevant either" }
     }
   },